syncfusion-content/asp.netwebforms-docs/aspnet/Visual-Studio-Integration/Visual-Studio-Extensions/Create-Project.md

    ![Choose the Version](Create-Project_images/Syncfusion-Project-Templates-img8.png)

-4. Select the controls which Assemblies and Scripts need to be added to the prjoect and click the create button then Syncfusion ASPNET Web Forms project created
+4. Select the controls which Assemblies and Scripts need to be added to the project and click the create button then Syncfusion ASPNET Web Forms project created

     ![Syncfusion Essential ASP.NET Web Feature selection](Create-Project_images/Syncfusion-Project-Templates-img9.png)